Please send your speaker proposals for Exploring Psychedelics 2019 to the "contact" page on psychedelicwitch.com

 How long are presentations?

-Most presentations will be 25 minutes, including Q&A. We receive a large number of proposals and seek to include as many presenters as possible over the course of the two-day conference, and for this reason, tend to keep presentations short.
-There may be a few longer presentations in the 50 minutes - 1 hour and 20 minutes range, depending on topic.
-Also, if multiple proposals are received on a similar or related topic, speakers may be grouped into panels and group presentations, providing each speaker with 20-15 minutes and time for Q&A
+Presenters will have the option of choosing either 30 minutes or 50 minute slots, including Q&A. We receive a large number of proposals and seek to include as many presenters as possible over the course of the two-day conference.
+We cannot guarantee that everyone who requests a 50 minute slot will get one, but we will do our best to accommodate as many speakers as possible.
+If multiple proposals are received on a similar or related topic, speakers may be grouped into panels and group presentations, providing each speaker with 20-15 minutes and time for Q&A

 What to submit?